 Instruction in the basic principles of physics and their application to process facilities.
 Topics include physical laws and properties and how these relate to the operation of processes.

-enrollment in MATH 1314
+Prerequisite: Credit for or concurrent enrollment in MATH 1314

 CTEC 1480 4:1:27